hbctraining/Investigating-chromatin-biology-ChIPseq/lessons/10_automation_new.md

 $ tree
 ```

-You should see something like this:
+You should see a directory structure that looks like this:

 ```
 .